hpohlmann/dungeon-master/docs/README.md

 # Dungeon Master Documentation

-**Dungeon Master** is a lightweight pre-commit hook system designed to enforce documentation updates alongside code changes.
+**Dungeon Master** is a lightweight pre-commit hook system designed to enforce documentation updates alongside code changes, with first-class integration for Cursor IDE.
 It ensures your codebase documentation stays current by blocking commits when documentation is missing or outdated.

 ## 🎯 What Dungeon Master Does